perfectsense/brightspot-styleguide/README.md

 # Tests

-Run this command from the root of the project:
+The test harness will run as part of the Maven build automatically.
+It is tied into the `npm scripts` block defined in the `package.json`.
+If you'd like to run the tests manually, make sure you have a local `npm` installation and run:

-`npm run test`
+`npm test`

 # Troubleshooting